blueblazeassociates/jj-nextgen-jquery-cycle/readme.txt

 == Changelog ==

+- 1.0.8: Width set on cycle lite container now.
+No more stylesheet everything inline for lightness.
+New shuffle field.
+If order is random and this is true will shuffle images with javascript.
+Useful if your are caching your pages.
+This use to be always on in previous verions but some people want images to load in order so if not caching the page no need to be turned on.
 - 1.0.7: Fix.
 - 1.0.6: Optimisation.
 - 1.0.5: NextGen images that are excluded now don't show up.